yoadsn/TonguesPlugin/README.md

 **Note:** The logger will not log whisper commands which arrived at no one.

 ##Latest Changes

+Since 1.5:
+- Migrated translation services to the new Azure cognitive text translation API.
+This is a beaking change and the comfiguration must change to include a valid subscription key for the new translation services.

 Since 1.4:
 - Groups administration commands partially implemented (missing list, save, reload commands)